dpkbhatt863/A1Chatbot/README.md

 # AI Chatbot Web Application

-This repository contains a web application that provides a chatbot interface with user authentication and AI-powered responses.
+A web application that provides a chatbot interface with user authentication and AI-powered responses.
 The application is built using React for the frontend and Node.js with Express for the backend.

 ## Features